PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 Now that we're registered, we can send messages on the `bungeecord:main` channel.

-:::tip[The "bungeecord" and "bungeecord:main" channel]
+:::tip[The "bungeecord" and "bungeecord\:main" channel]

 Most plugins are setup for use in BungeeCord (or Waterfall) environments (communicating over a channel called `BungeeCord`).
 We recommend Velocity over BungeeCord, and to ease your transition to using Velocity, it will also respond on these channels as well.